FrankwaP/mixxx-utils/install_Mixxx_with_libKeyFinder.md

-# Install Mixxx with libKeyFinder
+# Install Mixxx with libKeyFinder (Debian/Ubuntu)

+Since there is no Debian/Ubuntu package with libKeyFinder, we must install both from sources.
+Here are instructions on how to do it.

 ## Why libKeyFinder?